 The z-coordinates are typically expressed as orthometric heights, which means elevation above sea level.
 This is appropriate if you'll be inputting a DEM that is also using orthometric heights.
 If you have z-coordinates that are using ellipsoidal heights, your DEM should also be in ellipsoidal heights.

-When z-units are ellipsoidal and the DEM is orthometric, the Geoid flag can be used to enable an approximate correction.
+When z-units are ellipsoidal and the DEM is orthometric, you can use the Geoid flag to enable an approximate correction.

 The rotational angle of the camera's x-axis in degrees.
 The units are in decimal degrees.